 Not minor if: At the time of the event, there was a discovered anomaly.

-Example n: During an outside walkdown, the inspectors identified less than the required foot candles illumination between large storage boxes and other adjacent dimly lit areas.
+Example 10n: During an outside walkdown, the inspectors identified less than the required foot candles illumination between large storage boxes and other adjacent dimly lit areas.
 The licensee implemented temporary lighting until permanent lighting modifications could be implemented.

 The violation: Failure to adequately illuminate the physical perimeter as required by the licensee’s written security procedures and the NRC-approved security plan and regulations.